A Law Firm’s Guide to Cloud Services

 An experienced managed cloud provider will work with you to identify regions with weaker data privacy laws (like the US), or regions whose laws present a unique risk to your client’s privacy for whatever reason.

-The takeaway, however, is that there will likely be a way to reap most of the benefits of cloud storage while keeping most of the cons at bay.
+The takeaway, however, is that there will likely be a way to reap most of the benefits of cloud services while keeping most of the cons at bay.
+If you want to know more about storage options, you can check out our piece comparing AWS’s storage services, EBS vs EFS vs S3.

 Further, it’s worth noting that on-premises servers have their own, in some cases unavoidable, risks: